chrissix666/Jellyfin-VideoOSD-Download-Button/README.md

+Note: This script is compatible with the [Jellyfin-VideoOSD-CustomOnOff-Menu](https://github.com/chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu).

 # Jellyfin VideoOSD Download Button

 Credits go to HighImKevin from the Jellyfin Community, who helped me finalize this script after I was stuck on an issue for quite a while.
 Thanks again for the support!